apereo/cas/Mailing-Lists.md

 [View and/or subscribe](https://groups.google.com/a/apereo.org/forum/#!forum/cas-announce)

+## Security Lists

-## CAS Public Security List (cas-appsec-public)
+### CAS Public Security List (cas-appsec-public)

 _Focus_: Security issues, mitigation strategies and announcements

 This is a low-traffic list to receive notifications about CAS security issues.
 Note that posts on this list are **public**.
-To report what you consider to be a security vulnerability, please use the `cas-appsec-private` mailing list.
+To report what you consider to be a security vulnerability, use the `security@apereo.org` mailing list.

 [View and/or subscribe](https://groups.google.com/a/apereo.org/forum/#!forum/cas-appsec-public)

-## CAS Private Security List (cas-appsec-private)
+### CAS Private Security List (cas-appsec-private)

 _Focus_: Security issues, mitigation strategies and private internal discussions